 Funding will be made available for the period of September 30, 2012 through September 30, 2014, to assist State agencies in achieving the Team Nutrition goals.
 States must apply Team Nutrition's three behavior-focused strategies:

 - Provide training and technical assistance to child nutrition foodservice professionals to enable them to prepare and serve nutritious meals that appeal to children.

 - Provide fun and interactive nutrition education for children, teachers, parents, and other caregivers.

 - Build school and community support for creating healthy school environments that are conducive to healthy eating and physical activity.

-USDA's Food and Nutrition Service (FNS) oversees the administration of 15 nutrition assistance programs, including school meals programs, that touch the lives of one in four Americans over the course of a year.
+FNS oversees the administration of 15 nutrition assistance programs, including school meals programs, that touch the lives of one in four Americans over the course of a year.
 These programs work together to form a national safety net against hunger.
-Visit www.fns.usda.gov for information about FNS and nutrition assistance programs.